ilatims-b/Viveka/Mod_TruthFlow/README.md

 All the errors have been rectified!

 ## Setup
-Create an ipynb file in colab or kaggle, and use the demo.ipynb as a reference for using this repo on colab or kaggle
+Create an ipynb file in colab, and use the demo.ipynb as a reference for using this repo on colab

 You can use the required commands (for dataset creation, or flow model training) and comment out the other commands in the cell (as shown in demo.ipynb)